fl4health.checkpointing.checkpointer module¶

 - load_checkpoint(checkpoint_name)[source]¶

-Loads and returns the checkpoint stored in checkpoint_dir under the provided name if it exists.
-If it doesn’t exist, an assertion error will be thrown.
+under the provided name if it exists.
+If it does not exist, an assertion error will be thrown.

 - save_checkpoint(checkpoint_name, checkpoint_dict)[source]¶